vfarcic/devops26/manuscript/17-progressive-delivery.md

 go-demo-6   1.0.339 3/3  http://go-demo-6.jx-staging...
 ```

 For now, we'll assume that whatever is running in production is our blue release and that staging is green.
 At this moment, you can say that both releases should be running in production to qualify for blue-green deployments.
 If that's what's going through your brain, remember that "staging" is just the name.
 It is running in the same cluster as production unless you choose to run Jenkins X environments in different clusters.
 The only thing that makes the release in staging different from production (apart from different Namespaces) is that it might not be using the production database or to be connected with other applications in production, but to their equivalents in staging.
-Even that would be an exageration since you are (and should be) running in staging the same setup as production, with the only difference being that one has production candidates while the other is the "real" production.
+Even that would be an exaggeration since you are (and should be) running in staging the same setup as production.
+The only difference should be that one has production candidates while the other is the "real" production.
 If that bothers you, you can easily change the configuration so that an application in staging is using the database in production, be connected with other applications in production, and whatever else you have there.

-With the differences between production and staging out of the way, we can say that the application running in staging is the candidate to be deployed in production and we can just as easily call one blue (production) and the other one green (staging).
+With the differences between production and staging out of the way, we can say that the application running in staging is the candidate to be deployed in production.
+We can just as easily call one blue (production) and the other one green (staging).

 Now, what comes next will be a slight deviation behind the idea of blue-green deployments.
-Instead of changing the load balancer (in our case Ingress) to point to the staging release (green), we'll just promote it to production.
+Instead of changing the load balancer (in our case Ingress) to point to the staging release (green), we'll promote it to production.

 I> Please replace `[...]` with the version from the previous output.